4G0NYY/FreeGamesDiscord/README.md

 - Check interval: 10 minutes
 - State file: `last_items.json`

+Additional runtime behavior:

+- Sends a startup embed named `Bot Online` when the process starts
+- Opens a Discord gateway websocket connection in a background thread

 ## How Duplicate Prevention Works

 The bot stores seen entry IDs/links in `last_items.json`.
 On each RSS check: